Complementary Time-Space Tradeoff for Self-Stabilizing Leader Election: Polynomial States Meet Sublinear Time

-Araya and Sudo~\cite{AS25} answered the second question affirmatively: a near-linear number of states suffices to detect collisions in polynomial time.
-Specifically, they proposed a protocol that, in the non-self-stabilizing setting, detects collisions in $O(\sqrt{n\log n})$ expected time using only $O(n\cdot\mathrm{poly}(\log n))$ states.
-However, this protocol does not immediately resolve the “core difficulty” of fast SS-RK.
-It comprises two sub-protocols---a fast primary protocol and a slow backup protocol---executed in parallel by each agent.
-The primary protocol stabilizes in $O(\sqrt{n}\,\log^{3/2}n)$ time w.h.p.\ but eventually terminates, ceasing collision-detection attempts; this termination is necessary to avoid false positives.
-The backup protocol never terminates but requires $\Theta(n)$ time.
-Together, they detect any collision with probability $1$ in $O(\sqrt{n\log n})$-expected time.
-(See \cite{AS25} for the detailed analysis.)
-To apply this protocol to SS-RK, we must repeatedly invoke the primary protocol and reset its internal state across all agents.
-Without this reset, execution may start in an arbitrary configuration where the primary protocol has already terminated; in that case, only the backup protocol can detect collisions, incurring an inevitable $\Theta(n)$ delay.
-However, repeating this collision-detection cycle also introduces a critical issue: since a pair of agents is chosen uniformly at random (we write \textbf{u.a.r.}\ in the rest of this paper) at each time step, there remains a nonzero (albeit arbitrarily small) probability that a global reset fails---some agents may retain outdated information even when execution begins from a stable configuration.
-This residual information causes false-positive detections and forces rank reassignment, thereby violating stability.
+The second question was answered affirmatively in~\cite{AS26}, which showed that $O(n\poly(\log n))$ states suffice to detect collisions in polynomial time.
+In particular, in the non-self-stabilizing setting, collisions can be detected in $O(\sqrt{n\log n})$ expected time.
+However, this protocol does not directly resolve the core difficulty of fast SS-RK.
+It runs a fast primary protocol and a slow backup protocol in parallel: the primary stabilizes in $O(\sqrt{n}\,\log^{3/2} n)$ time w.h.p.\ but eventually terminates to avoid false positives, whereas the backup never terminates and requires $\Theta(n)$ expected time.
+Although together they detect collisions in $O(\sqrt{n\log n})$ expected time, applying this approach to SS-RK requires repeatedly restarting the primary protocol.
+Without this reset, execution may start in a configuration where the primary protocol has already terminated; in that case, only the backup protocol can detect collisions, incurring an inevitable $\Theta(n)$ delay.
+However, repeating the cycle of the primary protocol is also problematic: since interactions are chosen uniformly at random (u.a.r.) at each time step, there remains a nonzero (albeit arbitrarily small) probability that a global reset fails and some agents retain outdated information, leading to false positives and repeated rank reassignment, thereby violating stability.